simongavris/BIC-BB-5-InfluxDB-Demo/README.md

 	docker-compose stop

-And to Remove all states (empty database, remove all configs, ..) run:
+And to remove all states (empty database, remove all configs, ..) run:

 	docker-compose down

 **This will remove everything except the notebooks**

-## Accesing the servies:
+## Accessing the servies:

 * JupyterHub: http://localhost:8000
 * Chronograph: http://localhost:8889